Nancy A. Nasher and David J. Haemisegger Family

 The AT&T Performing Arts Center is a nonprofit foundation that operates and programs a 10-acre campus comprised of three premier performance venues and a park in downtown Dallas.
-Opening in October 2009, the Center has helped complete the 30-year vision of the Dallas Arts District.
+Audiences enjoy the best and most recent from Broadway and off-Broadway; the finest dance companies from across the globe co-presented with TITAS Presents; and top concerts, performers and cutting-edge speakers.
+Thousands of students explore and more deeply experience the arts through the Center’s education program, Open Stages.

 Producing outstanding mainstage and chamber opera attracting national and international acclaim; The Dallas Opera is committed to extensive community outreach, technical innovation, and education.
 The company launched an annual residency program for women conductors, hosts a national annual vocal competition, has presented the American premieres of five operas, and commissioned additional world premieres including Jake Heggie’s Moby-Dick (2010) and Joby Talbot’s Everest (2015).